Events

 Little Prairie Heritage Museum

-Chetwynd has beautiful handcrafted chainsaw sculptures of indigenous animals and local scenes.
-These sculptures can be found outside or inside local businesses.
-With map in hand, stroll through town for photo opportunities with these sculptures.
-Inquire at the Visitor Information Centre for a sculpture of your own and you will be taking a little bit of Chetwynd home with you.
+Chetwynd has beautiful, handcrafted chainsaw carvings of indigenous animals and local scenes among many other themes.
+These carvings can be found outside or inside local businesses.
+With map in hand, stroll through town for photo opportunities with these carvings.
+Inquire at the Visitor Information Centre for a small carving of your own and you will be taking a little bit of Chetwynd home with you.